-Soil Load:
+Soil Load

-The initial calculation involve the determination of the overburden soil load.
+The initial calculation involves the determination of the overburden soil load.
 This soil (or dead) load will be determined by the density of the soil, the depth of burial and the trench geometry.
 The basic Marston formula for soil load is defined as the following:

-$\mathbf{W}{c} = \mathbf{C}{d} \mathbf{x} \mathbf{B}{d} \mathbf{x} \mathbf{B}{c} \mathbf{x} \mathbf{w} \qquad \dots (1)$
+$W_c = C_d \times B_d \times B_c \times w \quad (1)$

-Where W_c = earth load on conduit (lb./linear ft.) w = unit weight of soil (lb./cubic ft.)
-B_c = conduit O.D.
-B_d = width of trench at top of conduit C_d = load coefficient relating fill depth to trench width (available from various literature)
+Wc = earth load on conduit (lb/linear ft)

+w = unit weight of soil (lb/ft3)

+$B_c$ = conduit O.D.

+$B_d$ = width of trench at top of conduit

+Cd = load coefficient relating fill depth to trench width (available from various literature)

 The solution of this formula will yield the minimum loads exerted on the conduit from overburden soil.
-The reason for this minimum value is that this formula took into account certain trench effects for flexible conduits.
+The reason for this minimum value is that this formula took into account certain trench effects for flexible conduit.
 These trench effects basically assume that as the soil column over the conduit moves down through settlement, the undisturbed soil on either side of the conduit will settle considerably less.
-This differential settlement causes the side soil to partially support the setting soil through friction forces in the two contact planes.
+This differential settlement causes the side soil to partially support the settling soil through friction forces in the two contact planes.
 In this way, the conduit itself experiences a lesser pressure than the actual weight of the soil column above it.
 The one drawback in using this formula is in being able to ensure that all the soil data is accurate and that all installation instructions will be carefully adhered to.

 In general practice it is often preferable to assume a slightly higher load on the conduit to compensate for installation errors and to add a small margin of safety to the calculations.
-This is most easily done by taking the soil prism approach, which considers the weight of the soil column directly over the conduit with no regards for trench effects.
+This is most easily done by taking the soil prism approach, which considers the weight of the soil column directly over the conduit with no regard for trench effects.
 The formula is stated as the following:

-$$W{s} = \frac{w x h x D}{12} \qquad \dots (2)$$
+$$W_s = \frac{w \times h \times D}{12} \quad (2)$$

-W_s = vertical soil load on conduit (lb./linear ft) w = soil weight (lb./ft.3) h = height of fill above conduit (ft.)
-D = outside diameter of conduit (ft.)
+Ws = vertical soil load on conduit (lb/linear ft)

+w = unit weight of soil (lb/ft3)

+h = height of fill above conduit (ft)

-This document is the property of FRE Composites (2005) Inc. It shall not be used, reproduced, copied or transmitted to other persons without written authorization from FRE Composites (2005) Inc. - © 2005.
-All rights reserved, FRE Composites (2005) Inc.
+D = outside diameter of conduit (ft)

-For the sake of simplicity, this formula is the one, which will be used in this guide.
+For the sake of simplicity, this formula is the one which will be used in this guide.
 In Table A-1 some soil loads have been tabulated at various depths and with different soil types (densities).
 These values show the pressure per square inch at the indicated depth.
 By multiplying these values by the conduit O.D. in inches, the loading values in pounds per linear inch of conduit can be obtained.